frednora/gramado/README.md

 ## What is Gramado OS Kernel?

-Gramado OS Kernel includes the bootloader, the core kernel, and the init process.
+Gramado OS Kernel is 64bit image running in ring 0.

 ## Kernel initialization